hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

 * Graph Database
   * [Neo4j Fraud Detection][55]
     * The basic idea here is, multiple fraudsters are using duplicated entities when do the fraud.
-Using graph database can help find these links
+Using graph database can help find these links.
+What makes graph database better is, it generates those links to help you understand the connections between features, instead of just look at each feature seperately.
+Meanwhile, the connections can give better interpretation of the problem.

 **************************************************************************************************